-- review and approve the strategic, business and financial plans prepared and recommended by management and to develop a depth of knowledge of the Company's business so as to understand and question the assumptions upon which such plans are based and to reach an independent judgement on the probability that such plans can be achieved; - monitor the Company's performance against its approved strategic, business and financial plans and oversee the Company's operating results on a regular basis so as to evaluate whether the business is being properly managed; - review, amend (where necessary) and measure (by way of setting KPIs) the effectiveness of the Company's health, safety and environment (HSE) policies, ensuring that they clearly set out the commitment of the Company to effectively manage these issues by: - reviewing the Company's HSE management systems and ensuring they are fit for purpose;
+- (a) review and approve the strategic, business, and financial plans prepared and recommended by management and to develop a depth of knowledge of the Company's business so as to understand and question the assumptions upon which such plans are based and to reach an independent judgement on the probability that such plans can be achieved; - (b) monitor the Company's performance against its approved strategic, business, and financial plans and oversee the Company's operating results on a regular basis so as to evaluate whether the business is being properly managed; - (c) review, amend (where necessary) and measure (by way of setting KPIs) the effectiveness of the Company's health, safety, and environment (HSE) policies, ensuring that they clearly set out the commitment of the Company to effectively manage these issues by:

-ensuring sufficient funds are available to deliver the outcomes expected;

-- ensuring employees participate in decision making and implementation of health and safety programmes; - monitoring performance of the effectiveness of the HSE systems that are in place; - reviewing the effectiveness of the Board's management of HSE issues at least once every year. - select and (if necessary) replace the CEO; - ensure that the Company has adequate management to achieve its objectives and to support the CEO; - delegate certain authorities to the CEO to allow him or her to manage the day to day operation of the Company; - review and approve individual investment and divestment decisions which the Board has determined should be referred to it before implementation; - Review, and if believed to be appropriate, approve material transactions not in the ordinary course of the Company's business; - after consultation with the shareholder (where appropriate), approve the appointments by the Company (including its affiliates) to the boards of directors of subsidiary and associate companies; - ensure compliance with the Company's Constitution, the relevant laws and regulations and the relevant auditing and accounting principles; and - assess from time to time its own effectiveness in carrying out these functions and the other responsibilities of the Board.
+- (i) ensuring that all directors are provided with such information and reports as may be necessary to enable each director to comply with their duty under section 44 of the Health and Safety at Work Act to exercise due diligence; - (ii) affording sufficient opportunity to all directors to ask such questions in relation to health and safety risks, the management of those risks and the policies and systems used to manage such risks as well as the opportunity for all directors to discuss and debate the appropriateness of those policies and HSE risk management systems; - (iii) reviewing the Company's HSE management systems and ensuring they are fit for purpose; - (iv) ensuring sufficient funds are available to deliver the outcomes expected; - ensuring employees participate in decision making and implementation of health and safety programmes; - (vi) monitoring performance of the effectiveness of the HSE systems that are in place; - (vii) reviewing the effectiveness of the Board's management of HSE issues at least once every year. - (d) select and (if necessary) replace the CEO; - (e) ensure that the Company has adequate management to achieve its objectives and to support the CEO; - (f) delegate certain authorities to the CEO to allow him or her to manage the dayto-day operation of the Company; - (g) review and approve individual investment and divestment decisions which the Board has determined should be referred to it before implementation; - (h) review, and if believed to be appropriate, approve material transactions not in the ordinary course of the Company's business; - (i) after consultation with the shareholder, approve the appointments by the Company (including its affiliates) to the boards of directors of subsidiary and associate companies; - (j) ensure compliance with the Company's Constitution, the relevant laws and regulations and the relevant auditing and accounting principles; and - (k) assess from time to time its own effectiveness in carrying out these functions and the other responsibilities of the Board.

+1.3.
 Boards Relationship with the shareholder

 The Board will use all reasonable endeavours to familiarise itself with the issues of concern to the Company's shareholder.
-The Board will regularly evaluate economic, political, social and legal issues and other relevant external matters that may influence or affect the development of the Company's business or the interests of its shareholder and, if thought appropriate, take outside advice on these matters.
+The Board will regularly evaluate economic, political, social, and legal issues and other relevant external matters that may influence or affect the development of the Company's business or the interests of its shareholder and, if thought appropriate, take outside advice on these matters.

+1.4.
 Boards relationship with its other stakeholders

-The Board will use all reasonable endeavours to familiarise itself with the issues of concern relevant to the Company's stakeholders recognising that the Company's long-term prosperity is closely intertwined with the needs and concern of its consumers, employees and customers.
+The Board will use all reasonable endeavours to familiarise itself with the issues of concern relevant to the Company's stakeholders recognising that the Company's long-term prosperity is closely intertwined with the needs and concern of its consumers, employees, and customers.

+1.5.
 Board Relationship with Management